benresonance-star/Task-Checker/specification.md

 > - **Checklist Removal Safety**: In-app confirmation modal for removing checklists from projects, warning about potential work loss.
 > - Multi-format Import/Export (JSON, ZIP, CSV). **Hide Export on mobile.**
 > - Intelligent Plain Text parser for hierarchical lists.
-> - **Branding Console**: Floating, resizable HUD for live-adjusting brand colors and corner radii with real-time sync and iterative snapshot updates.
+> - **Branding Console**: Floating, resizable HUD for live-adjusting brand colors and corner radii with real-time sync, iterative snapshot updates, **style duplication**, **inline renaming with uniqueness validation**, and **deletion safety modals** (enforcing a minimum of one light and one dark style).
 > - **Main Sidebar Toggle**: A smooth, animated toggle to collapse the primary navigation sidebar in Desktop Mode, enabling an immersive, wide-screen view.
 State is persisted in `localStorage`.
 > - **Dynamic Versioning**: Link the UI version display directly to the `version` field in `package.json`.
 > - Personalized UI Folding: Store section expand/collapse states in localStore for individual workspace control.
-> - **Persistent Dashboard**: Implement a project-view layout with a collapsible metadata dashboard organized into Identification, Planning, and Building sections. **Optimize mobile layout with bordered Edit buttons and stacked controls.** The Active Focus card must use **font-black** and **large-scale typography (up to 6xl)** for the primary task title.
+> - **Persistent Dashboard (MISSION CONTROL)**: Implement a project-view layout with a collapsible metadata dashboard organized into Identification, Planning, and Building sections. **Optimize mobile layout with bordered Edit buttons and stacked controls.** The Active Focus card must use **font-black** and **large-scale typography (up to 6xl)** for the primary task title.
 > - **Add Logic Workflow**: Provide an "+ Add Checklist" modal to select and assign master templates to projects.
 > - **Online Documents**: Implement a project-specific file explorer with Firebase Storage integration, global search, and a recursive "Deep List" view mode.
 Grid view features "shapes only" icons (amber folders, blue files) for a modern feel.
 > - **Structured Task Guide**: Implement a collapsible guidance panel with 'What this Task Achieves', orange-themed 'Can I Proceed?' requirements, 'Helpful (Optional)' links/notes, and color-coded Complexity (located under title). **Ensure a responsive modal header with stacked controls for mobile and horizontal alignment for desktop.**